zyf0717/zyf0717.github.io/_posts/2026-05-07-day1-vs-day2-agentic-ai.markdown

 The issue is therefore not AI-assisted development itself, but treating generated output as if they are production-ready.

-> **TL;DR**: Day-1 proves something can work.
+> Day-1 proves something can work.
 Day-2 proves whether the system deserves to exist.

 ## Day-1: The Happy Path

 The purpose of a proof-of-concept (aka pilot, prototype, minimum-viable-product etc.) is to demonstrate that a concept can be implemented quickly and cheaply.
 This is the “happy path,” where everything works as expected under ideal stress-free conditions.

-In the context of AI-assisted development, the barriers-to-entry for day-1 creation have been torn down.
-This is great news for work with no ongoing operational dependency: the story can end at the day-1 product.
-Some examples include one-off scripts, exploratory notebooks, and static content generation.
+In the context of AI-assisted development, the barriers-to-entry for day-1 creation have been dramatically reduced.
+This is great for work with no ongoing operational dependency because the story can end at the day-1 product: one-off scripts, exploratory notebooks, and static content.

-Also, to an increasingly large extent, this day-1 happy path can be executed by non-technical users, i.e. a significant democratization of the ability to *create*.
+Also, to an increasingly large extent, this day-1 happy path can be executed by non-technical users as long as they can describe what they want.
+In other words, a significant democratization of the ability to *create*.

-> **TL;DR:** With AI-assisted development, day-1 artifacts are increasingly accessible to anyone who can describe what they want.

 ## Day-2: The Operational Reality